George Ayres Leavitt: Death

 George A. Leavitt's brother M.B.
 Leavitt died in 1882, and six years later, on December 18, 1888, George Leavitt died in New York City.
 At the time of his death Leavitt was still active in his auction house of George A. Leavitt & Co.
+The list of artworks, antiquarian books and other items sold by Leavitt in his career as auctioneer is extensive.
+A partial listing was compiled for the period between 1873 and 1887.
 The funeral was held at the home at 802 Lexington Avenue that he shared with his wife Mary Catherine (Cooley) Leavitt, whom he had married in 1848.
 Although the couple had seven children, only a daughter and a son were alive when he died.
 The former publisher and auctioneer was interred at Green-Wood Cemetery in Brooklyn, with the burial oration delivered by Rev. E. Walpole Warren of Manhattan's Church of the Holy Trinity.

 In noting Leavitt's death, The Publishers' Weekly devoted a long obituary to the publishing careers of Leavitt and his bookbinder father.
 "No man could ever have had a better friend than George A. Leavitt", wrote the bible of the publishing industry, "and that was probably the chief reason the deceased did not succeed as he deserved."